 Derwent Artists Colored Pencils Review

-These could be considered some of Derwent’s “bread and butter” standard colored pencils due to their popularity.
+The Derwent Artist Colored Pencils could be considered some of Derwent’s “bread and butter” standard colored pencils due to their popularity.
 They come in a wide array of sizes, ranging from singles all the way up to the behemoth 120 count set.
-Their wider 4mm core allows for wider brush strokes and can make these viable for landscapes and other medias that require broad applications of color.
+Their 4mm core allows for wider brush strokes when necessary and can make these viable for landscapes and other media that require broad applications of color while still having the control that you need.
 The wax core is wrapped in a round 8mm wood barrel, and all of this comes with a rather high asking price.

 Visual Appeal – 4/5